sudarshan2401/tp/docs/UserGuide.md

 Jamie successfully marked present!
 ```

-4. Below is a sample of the result outcome of the command:
+4. Below is a sample of the resulting outcome of the command:

 <br>